Online Time Limited Assessments

-What are Online (open-book) assessments?
+What are Online Time Limited Assessments?
 Where can I find more information about online assessments?

-Make sure you take a look at the Online Open Book Assessment Guidance on the Library pages to prepare yourself for your assessments.
+Make sure you take a look at the Online Assessment Guidance on the Library pages to prepare yourself for your assessments.

 All assessment question papers have a rubric.
 The rubric is a set of instructions or an informative list to aid the completion of the assessment.